-It’s all about the theme.
-The best pages take you on a journey from cover to cover – with a beginning, middle and (a preferably happy, hilarious or heartfelt) ending, and this is easier to do when you focus on one theme or event.
-Celebrate life milestones with a wedding or new baby book, or create a tribute to a little one’s first birthday or an unforgettable holiday with friends.
-Hen party book, travel book, work leaving present – the options are endless.
+Every good photo book starts with a theme.
+The best pages take you on a journey from cover to cover – with a beginning, middle and end.
+Celebrate life’s milestones with a wedding or new baby book, or create a tribute to a little one’s first birthday or an unforgettable holiday with friends.
+Hen party memories, travel adventures, career best bits, lockdown memories – the possibilities are endless.

-Now for the most fun part – choosing your cover.
-From pastel shades to palm prints, hardcovers to softcovers, portrait to landscape, we’ve got all the options.
-Find your favourite and try to match it to your theme – it’ll set your tone nicely from the off.
-Our Minimalist design is perfect for modern fairy tales – like your best friend’s wedding, whilst our fun, patterned covers are just the thing for kids’ birthday presents or capturing fun family moments.
+Now you’ve chosen a theme, it’s time to pick a cover.
+From pastel shades to palm prints, hardbacks to softcovers, portrait or landscape, we’ve got them all.
+Matching the cover style to the pages that lie within helps set the tone from the off.
+Our minimalist designs are perfect for modern fairy tales – like your best friend’s wedding – whilst our patterned covers are just the thing for kids’ birthday presents or capturing fun family moments.

-When you come to add your photos, there a few faux pas that are easy to make.
+When it comes to adding your photos, there are a few faux pas that are easy to make.
 Luckily for you, they’re just as easy to avoid.
-Follow these handy hints to guarantee picture-perfect results…
+Follow these handy hints for picture-perfect results.

 Use high-quality photos

-Use high-resolution photos to avoid pixelated, blurry shots.
+Always opt for high-resolution photos to avoid pixelated, blurry shots.
 Not sure if they’ll make the cut?
-No worries – our online editor will warn you if images are too low-res.)
-And remember not to use particularly dark photos, as they won’t print well.
-You can use your phone’s editing software or apps like VSCO to lighten them.
-Check out our Claire Menary for tips on taking/editing photos.
+No worries – our online editor will warn you if images are too low-resolution.
+Avoid using particularly dark photos, too, as they won’t print well.
+You can use your phone’s photo software or editing apps to lighten each frame if they’re the ones you love the most.

 Think about your story

-Your book should feel like a journey, so consider the order of your photos and save your money shot till last.
-Chronological order will help your narrative, but you don’t have to stick to this – sometimes it’s more aesthetically pleasing to arrange photo in terms of style.
-And, luckily, it’s easy to drag and drop pages using our editor, so you can play about with page order until you’re 100% happy.
+Your photo book should feel like a tale from start to end, so consider the order of your snaps and save your winning shot till last.
+Chronological order will help create a narrative, but it’s sometimes more aesthetically pleasing to arrange photos in terms of style.
+Using our editor, it’s easy to drag and drop pages, so you can play about with page order until you’re 100% happy.

-Whether you’re creating books for your wedding party or a funny album for your friend’s 30th, don’t be shy to ask your nearest and dearest if they have any shots you can use.
-(You can even credit them in the captions.)
-The more photos you have to choose from, the better your book will be.
-Plus, it’s a nicer surprise for your lucky receiver when they spy shots they didn’t even know existed inside their book.
+Whether you’re creating books for your wedding party or a funny album for your friend’s 30th, don’t be shy to ask your nearest and dearest if they have any shots you can add.
+Because the more photos you have to choose from, the better your book will be.
+Plus, it’s a nicer surprise for your lucky recipient when they spot shots they didn’t even know existed inside their book.

-We’ve got lots of layouts for you to choose from, so take a look to see what’s going to work best for your spread…
+We’ve got lots of layouts for you to choose from, so take a look to see what will work best for your photo book…

 Less is more

-Your lovely images deserve to be showcased to their full potential, so be sure not to cram them together.
-Collate a few photographs that complement one another onto each page (try combining photos with similar colour schemes or ones that work together to set a scene) and let your standout shots take centre stage on a page of their own.
+Your hand-picked images deserve to be showcased to their best, so be sure not to cram them too close together.
+Collate a few photographs that complement one another onto each page – why not try combining photos with similar colour schemes? – and then let your standout shots shine with a full page to themselves.

 Find that balance

 Strike a balance when positioning your photographs.
 For example, don’t use all your landscape shots in one section and close-ups in the next.
-Find a rhythm.
-Using different layout types as you go will help with this.
-And if you have two photos that are similar (like one of you and one of Mum at the Statue of Liberty), then place them on opposite pages so they feel like part of something bigger.
+Find a rhythm by using different layout types as you go.
+And if you have two similar photos (like one of you and one of Mum at the Statue of Liberty), then place them on opposite pages so they feel like part of something bigger.

 White space is good

-Consider leaving blank pages here and there.
-They’re good for handwriting messages or sticking down souvenirs like train tickets, instant photos and cool business cards.
-You also have the option to leave white space around your photos, so you can scribble anecdotes, restaurant/street names, or the title of the song playing at the time the photo was taken.
+Why not consider leaving blank pages here and there?
+They’re good for handwriting messages or sticking down souvenirs like train tickets, instant photos and business cards.
+You also have the option to leave white space around your photos, so you can scribble anecdotes, street names, or the title of the song playing at the time the photo was taken.

 Ready to tell your story?
 Create your own personalised photo album or a keep-forever gift for someone special in our collection of photo books.